emqx/emqx/docs/source/getstarted.rst

 A Web Dashboard will be loaded automatically when the emqttd broker is started successfully.

-The Dashboard helps to check running status of the broker, monitor statistics and metrics of MQTT packets, query clients, sessions, topics and subscriptions.
+The Dashboard helps check running status of the broker, monitor statistics and metrics of MQTT packets, query clients, sessions, topics and subscriptions.

 +------------------+---------------------------+
 | Default Address  | http://localhost:18083    |